nint8835/scribe/README.md

 - [Install the Tailwindcss CLI](https://tailwindcss.com/docs/installation).
   - Ensure the `tailwindcss` command is accessible from `$PATH`.
   - If you have homebrew installed, use: `brew install tailwindcss`.
-  - If you aren't using the standalone tailwind binary, you will also need to run `npm install -g @tailwindcss/typography`

 ### Setup the config